Sprinting-Software/software-architecture-models/README.md

 This open-source project sets out to create a standard model for software architecture diagrams.
 Creating agreement and consensus in the industry about diagramming standards for software architecture is challenging for many reasons.
 Using the approach, techniques and platforms from the open-source community seems obvious.

 This intiative is called the C5 Model for Software Architecture Diagrams inspired by the C4-model: https://c4model.com/
-## what makes up a model for software architecture diagramming
+## What makes up a model for software architecture diagramming

-a model for software architecture diagramming constitutes of the following parts:
+Let us define a model for software architecture diagramming, in short 'a model', to be a coherent set of concepts and notation in the following sense:

-- concepts: a set of accurately defined concepts and the relationships between them
+- concepts: a set of unambiguously defined concepts within software architecture
-- notation: standardized notation for how to depict these concepts, their attributes and relationships
+- notation: a standardized notation for how to depict these concepts in diagrams

-## Core concepts
+## Concepts

 - **System**: A **system** is the highest level of abstraction and describes something that delivers value to its users, whether they are human or not.
 Systems provides a strong organising factor in enterprises.
 Often teams, departments or business units are organized around the system landscape as well as access control and service-ownership.